Poy Sang Long Festival Dates

 In the Chiang Mai region, the ceremony takes place mainly in two temples whereas, in the Mae Hong Son province, the ceremony is usually four to five days long.
 Here also, the Poy Sang Long festival takes place in two temples - Wat Ku Tao and Wat Pa Pao.
-Around 50 boys are a part of the festival celebration at the Wat Ku Tao temple.
+Around 50 boys are a part of the festival celebrations at the Wat Ku Tao temple.

 How is Poy Sang Long Celebrated?The three days of festivities is a very colourful affair.

 Rup Sang Long (First Day)

 - ‘Rup Sang Long’ is the first day of the festival.
 On this day, the families of the boys get together, exchange gifts and indulge in a sumptuous feast.
 The boys are then carried on the shoulders of an elder member of their respective families and taken to the temple.

 - Once at the temple, the hair and eyebrows of the boys are shaved off.
 A purification ritual is carried out where each boy is bathed in holy water.
 After that, they are paraded around accompanied by musicians who play the flutes, drums, and cymbals.